apache/incubator-streampark-website/docs/user-guide/8-YarnQueueManagement.md

 If a task is submitted to an incorrect queue due to the error-input, it's likely to affect the stability of yarn applications on the queue and the abuse of the queue resource.

-So Apache StreamPark introduced the queue management feature to ensure that a set of added queues are shared within the same team, that is, ensure that queues resource is isolated within the scope of the team.
+So Apache StreamPark™ introduced the queue management feature to ensure that a set of added queues are shared within the same team, that is, ensure that queues resource is isolated within the scope of the team.
 It can generate the following benefits:
 - When deploying Flink `yarn-application` applications or Flink `yarn-session` clusters, it could set quickly and accurately yarn queue(`yarn.application.queue`) & labels(`yarn.application.node-label`).